Publication Ethics and Publication Malpractice Statement

 - Based on the review report of the editorial review board, the editor can accept, reject, or request modifications to the manuscript.

-- Editors should be responsible for every articles published in Biosaintifika Journal of Biology & Biology Education
+- Editors should be responsible for every articles published in MALLOMO: Journal of Community Service

 - The editors may communicate with other editors or reviewers in making the final decision.